What?

 The ultimate STEM challenge FOR SCHOOLS

 The Tasmanian Model Solar Challenge is an exciting hands-on STEM competition for schools.
-It helps link concepts learnt in the classroom with the physical world and acts as an effective motivator for students to become, or remain, engaged in the areas of Science, Engineering and Technology.
+It helps link concepts learnt in the classroom with the physical world and acts as an effective motivator for students to become or remain engaged in the areas of Science, Engineering and Technology.

 Nothing but solar